INFORMSJoC/2023.0410/README.md

 This project is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [Apache 2.0 License](LICENSE).

-The software and data in this repository are associated with the paper [pyJedAI: A Library with Resolution-related Structures and Procedures for Products](https://doi.org/10.1287/ijoc.2023.0410) by T. Ralphs.
+The software and data in this repository are associated with the paper [pyJedAI: A Library with Resolution-related Structures and Procedures for Products](https://doi.org/10.1287/ijoc.2023.0410) by Ekaterini Ioannou, Konstantinos Nikoletos and George Papadakis.

 ## Version